-The Case for Setting Powder
+The Benefits of Setting Powder

-“Setting powder often leaves the skin with an ‘airbrushed’ finish and can help to blend as well because it diffuses what's under it.
-This is not to be confused with finishing powder, which is used after setting powder and adds even more of a blurred look to imperfections of the skin (lines under the eyes, pores, etc.,) and controls shine.”
+“Setting powder often leaves the skin with an airbrushed finish and can help to blend as well because it diffuses what's under it,” says Almodovar.
+“This is not to be confused with finishing powder, which is used after setting powder and adds even more of a blurred look to imperfections of the skin and controls shine.”

-The Case for Setting Spray
+The Benefits of Setting Spray

-As far as setting sprays go, they’re designed to be applied after your whole makeup routine is complete.
-“Setting spray is a fine mist which is applied after finishing the makeup routine.
-The setting spray can have different finishes such as matte or dewy, and it elongates the amount of time the makeup will last.
-It can also be used to amplify highlighter or to apply a shadow damp — simply dust some product onto the brush and spritz the brush after,” says Apostolou.
+As far as setting sprays go, they’re designed to be applied after your makeup routine is complete.
+“Setting spray is a fine mist which is applied after finishing the makeup routine,” says Apostolou.
+“It can have different finishes such as matte or dewy, and it elongates the amount of time the makeup will last.
+It can also be used to amplify highlighter or to apply a shadow damp — simply dust some product onto the brush and spritz the brush with setting spray after.”

-While powders tend to work better for oily skin and setting sprays for dry skin, “if you really want to set your makeup and extend the life of your makeup, I recommend using both a loose powder and a setting spray,” Almodovar explains.
+While powders tend to work better for oily skin and setting sprays for dry skin, “if you really want to set and extend the life of your makeup, I recommend using both a loose powder and a setting spray,” Almodovar explains.

 Pack on a setting powder like the Dermablend Loose Setting Powder to smooth your skin and finish it with a setting spray of your choice, like the Urban Decay All Nighter Setting Spray with Vitamin C and cactus water for a burst of dew and illumination.
 If you want to opt for a more mattifying spray option, we recommend the Dermablend Lock and Last Water-Resistant Setting Spray.